gaurang053/PetStore/README.md

 * Double click on execute.bat file present at root or Execute maven command - mvn clean verify or

 # Description
 Pet store is Serenity based REST API Automation project.
-As part of development, Below list of high level story design to cover all APIs present in the swagger.
-Swagger URL# https://petstore.swagger.io/#/pet/updatePet
+As part of development, Below list of high level story design to cover all APIs present in the swagger.<br /> Swagger URL# https://petstore.swagger.io/#/pet/updatePet

 * User - Operations about users
 ```